kristofferlind/mean-projise/README.md

 #Test
 npm test

+#Coverage
+Coverage report is only from clientcode, if you can tell me how to combine results from

 #Contributions
 Feel free to help me learn/build something useful.
 Code reviews and/or pull requests would be awesome.